 India has had a history of producing world-class batsmen.
-There have been several eras and generations which have witnessed several world-class Indian batters bat together.
+There have been several eras and generations that have witnessed several world-class Indian batters’ bat together.
 Thus, this has led to several iconic and memorable partnerships.
-Partnerships are crucial in cricket as only when the two batsmen develop a partnership can they keep the scoreboard moving and get the runs.
-Here, you can find some of the exciting partnership records in cricket.

 Highest Partnerships for India in Test Cricket